 Life in the City

 The Pig Iron School is housed in the newly renovated “Crane Old School”, a 19th century focal point of the infamous Know-Nothing Riots located at 1425 North Second Street (between Jefferson and Master) in Philadelphia.
-This building will also be a home to an eclectic array of visual artists, graphic design studios, and other arts organizations; together with the Crane Arts Building only a block away, it will form the centerpiece of a rapidly-emerging arts district.
-The school is within a three-block walk to the nearest subway station, and students have easy access to the thriving cultural and nightlife opportunities located in nearby Northern Liberties and Fishtown.
+This building is also a home to an eclectic array of visual artists, graphic design studios, and other arts organizations; together with the Crane Arts Building only a block away, it forms the centerpiece of a rapidly-emerging arts district.
+The school is a short walk away from the nearest subway station, and students have easy access to the thriving cultural and nightlife opportunities located in nearby Northern Liberties and Fishtown.

 For more on Philadelphia as a cultural and artistic hub, visit our Arts Page.